 A hostel consists of dormitory rooms with 4 to 16 bunk beds.
 The bathroom facilities are a short distance from the dorm room.
 Kitchen facilities are equipped so you can make your own meals.
 The cost based on dorm beds is £19 - £25 per person per night.

-In most cases, yes you have pre-assigned and reserved seats.
+In most cases, you have pre-assigned and reserved seats.
+The details are provided on your tickets.
 If you booked your ticket within one week of departure, you may not have a seating reservation.
-If this is the case, you can choose from any of the unreserved seats on the train.
+But don’t worry, there are usually plenty of unreserved seats available.

-Your Rabbie’s driver-guide will meet you outside Penrith Station with other guests who started the tour in Edinburgh or London.
-Penrith Station is small, and you will see your bus waiting for you just outside the station.
-If you do have problems finding your bus just give us a call on +44(0)131 226 3133.
+Your Rabbie’s Guide will meet you at Penrith Station with the other guests who started the tour in Edinburgh or London.
+Penrith Station is small, and you’ll easily find them.
+Due to unforeseen circumstances, the guide may not be at the bus stop to meet you.
+Don’t worry, they’ll be there as soon as possible.
+If you have problems finding your bus, just give us a call on +44(0)131 226 3133.